Topic: tech juniper jir prev next

 A single device can imitate multiple devices.

-The default routing instance is called master
+The default routing instance is called master.
+The master routing instance

-.
+includes routing tables inet.0, inet6.0.
 It might also contain other,

 private tables used by Junos; these can be ignored.